MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 In the example above `<View>` creates a new division on your screen while `<Text>` is used when you want to render text [^1].

-[^1]: In React Native there is no header tags like h1, h2, h3... so what you can do is to render your content in a Text tag and styling it accordingly.
+[^1]: In React Native there are no header tags like h1, h2, h3... so what you can do is to render your content in a Text tag and styling it accordingly.

 If you are curious about all components that  React Native offers, [take a look](https://reactnative.dev/docs/components-and-apis).